Udo Jingu Shrine

-Visitors throw “Undama” clay balls―men with their left hand and women with their right―making a wish.
-If the Undama lands inside the “Masugata” concave of the Kameishi rock, your wish is said to come true.
-Come and try your luck!
+Visitors can throw “Undama” clay balls to make a wish.
+Men traditionally throw with their left hand, and women with their right.
+If the Undama lands inside the concave referred to as the “Masugata” on the Kameishi rock, legend says that your wish will come true.

 Shan Shan Uma

-The newly-weds would travel the “Nanaura Nanatouge” path along the tortuous coastline and across mountains in the traditional travel wear of hand-wrist covering, gaiters, and straw sandals to worship.
+The newlyweds would travel the “Nanaura Nanatouge” path along the tortuous coastline and across mountains in the traditional travel wear of hand-wrist covering, gaiters, and straw sandals to worship.

 3232 Miyaura, Nichinan-shi, Miyazaki